▷ The world of Pets: Dogs, cats, birds, reptiles, amphibians

 "Long-billed corella" in captivity:

-It is very popular as a pet for the most part of Australia, and he has catalogued as the best “talkative” of the australian cockatoos for its ability to mimic words almost to perfection.
+It is very popular as a pet for the most part of Australia, and has been classified as the best «talkative" of the australian cockatoos for its ability to mimic words almost to perfection.

 Has a personality playful and active.